COVID-19 and the Lancaster School District

 The Lancaster School District is following all guidelines from the CDC, the California Department of Public Health, and the Los Angeles County Department of Public Health to ensure that students and staff remain safe.
 These guidelines can rapidly change.

 To assist with keeping everyone safe, the District has adopted the use of Parent Locker, a health screening app.
-Click on the logo below to get more information about what it does and how to access it.
+To get more information about what it does and how to access it, check out the Parent Locker page from the menu on the left.

 SAFETY FIRST – WHAT WE ALL NEED TO KNOW